amir734jj/beam-planner/README.md

 ## Solution
 This problem is NP-Complete (because verification of correctness of the solution does not run in polynomial time) and I used greedy programming to solve this problem.
-Basically I tried to start with all possible combinations and tried to filter down.
+Basically I tried to start with all potential combinations and tried to filter down.
 Also I prioritized serving the most concentration of users (notice the `OrderBy` in the code) to avoid holding up the satellite to small subset of users.